FENECON Industrial S — Assembly and Operating Instructions

 -

-For correct transportation, an angle of 30° - 45° must be maintained (see Figure 30: Forklift and ).
+For correct transportation, maintain an angle of 30°-45° (see image Forklift and crane pick-up points).

 -

-Information on the weight, center of gravity and dimensions can be found in chapters 3.3 Dimensions and 3.4 Weights.
+Information on weight, center of gravity and dimensions can be found in the sections Dimensions and Weights.

 -